 Quality assurance and testing is the only way to deliver bug-free software products.
 ISTQB certifications are globally recognized for proving an individual’s expertise in software testing.
 As the demand for skilled software testers increases, employers are increasingly asking for ISTQB certification in their job postings.

-Importance of ISTQB Certifications for Employers
+Importance of ISTQB certifications for employers

 - Global Recognition: ISTQB certifications are recognized worldwide, providing a standardized measure of competence that is respected across international borders.
 This global recognition makes ISTQB-certified professionals highly sought after by employers.
+See how ISTQB is valued in the U.S.

 - Quality Assurance: Hiring ISTQB-certified testers assures employers that their QA teams possess a thorough understanding of the best practices and methodologies in software testing.
+Read about how certified software testers help your company.

 - Reduced Costs: Skilled testers can identify defects early in the software development lifecycle, significantly reducing the cost of fixing bugs post-release.